 You can apply for new cover or to increase any of your cover once every 12 months and you'll only need to answer a few health questions.
-Apply within 60 days of one of these life events occurring:
+Apply within 120 days of one of these life events occurring:

-- you get married or divorced
+- · you get married or divorced

 - your child is born or you adopt a child

 - you start or end a de facto relationship

 - you take out a mortgage to purchase or build your primary residence in Australia

 - your spouse or de facto dies

-- you first become eligible for a Centrelink carer's allowance.
+- your child starts primary or secondary school.

 Additional Death and TPD cover will be added as an extra (fixed) amount on top of your existing cover.
-The cost of the additional cover will be deducted from your super account monthly.
+If your employer pays for your basic Death and/or TPD cover, and you increase your cover with a life event, your employer will continue to pay for your basic Death and/or TPD cover and you'll pay the cost of the additional cover.